Pull to refresh

 Overview

-For decades, scientists assumed that forests and soils were absorbing roughly 30% of humanity's carbon dioxide emissions.
-A major reassessment published in Nature in January 2026 shows they've been overestimating: the natural land carbon sink is actually 20% smaller than previously calculated—0.6 billion tonnes of carbon per year that scientists thought was being absorbed is staying in the atmosphere.
+For decades, scientists assumed forests and soils absorbed roughly 30% of humanity's carbon dioxide emissions.
+A major reassessment published in Nature in January 2026 shows they've been overestimating: the natural land carbon sink is 20% smaller than previously calculated.
+That's 0.6 billion tonnes of carbon per year staying in the atmosphere instead of being absorbed.

 Key Indicators